What is a Child Development Associate (CDA) Credential?

 The initial cost can be a little scary, but it is worth it.
 First thing you can do is ask the organization you work for, because if this is a job requirement, they may pay the application cost in the process of getting your CDA.

 In Pennsylvania, there are some other options to check out.
-Look into the CDA Voucher, T.E.A.C.H Early Childhood PA Scholarship, or the Rising STARS tuition assistance program.
-Information on this financial assistance can be found on the PA Keys website (www.pakeys.org).
+Look into the CDA Voucher, T.E.A.C.H Early Childhood PA Scholarship, or contact your Early Childhood Education Professional Development Organization (ECE PDO).
+Information on these financial assistance options can be found on the PA Keys website (www.pakeys.org).
 For other states, links for scholarship options are located on the CDA Council website.

 Reference & Resource